The Expo area of Hopin is the exhibitor hall of digital Expo booths at your event. For organizers, an Expo area is a huge asset to your event.

 Select Session to have a live chat session with up to 10 attendees who visit your Expo Booth, while also being able to switch to a pre-recorded video by setting up a fallback provider.

-Organizers need to assign Booth vendors as Moderators on the Expo Booth settings to let the vendors control what attendees will be on or off-screen during a live session with the vendor.
+Organizers need to assign Booth Exhibitors as Moderators on the Expo Booth settings to allow the Exhibitors to manage which attendees will be on or off-screen during a live session.

 Fallback provider (when Session is selected)